 And while most experts agree the future of PETs is inevitably bright in the long run, the entire niche is far from developing its “gold standard” just yet.

-Namely, some of the existing tech solutions (e.g. trusted execution environments) may still imply data security issues, the other ones (e.g. on-device learning/data analysis) are often lacking scalability, or require significant financial resources for their proper implementation (e.g. complex MPC (multi-party computation) tech).
+Namely, some of the existing tech solutions (e.g. trusted execution environments, website monitoring tools, etc.) may still imply data security issues, the other ones (e.g. on-device learning/data analysis) are often lacking scalability, or require significant financial resources for their proper implementation (e.g. an advanced cybersecurity platform, complex MPC (multi-party computation) tech, etc.).

 Pro tip!
 Don’t rush into the development and implementation of any PETs right away, rather keep an open mind on what your top-priority Demand partners have in the works, then proceed to exploring opportunities on whether/how these can be incorporated into your existing monetization strategy.